Gecko Adaptations Explained: How Geckos Evolved to Thrive in Extreme Environments?

 Scientifically Documented Facts Explained Simply

-Geckos can walk upside down because millions of microscopic structures on their feet create extremely close contact with surfaces.
+• Geckos stick to walls because millions of microscopic structures on their feet create tiny molecular attractions with surfaces.

 Frequently Asked Questions